 Periodic function, Fourier series, Euler’s formula, Even and odd functions, Fourier series expansions of even and odd function, Half range expansion of functions, Expansion of functions with finite discontinuities.

 Unit 5: Matrix

-Types of matrices, algebra of matrices, rank, solution of non-homogenous system of equations, consistency of the system of equations, Linear dependence and independence, solution of homogeneous system of equation.
+Types of matrices, algebra of matrices, rank, solution of a non-homogenous system of equations, consistency of the system of equations, Linear dependence, and independence, solution of a homogeneous system of equation.
 Eigenvalues and eigenvectors.
 Norm and inner product.
 Orthogonal and projection matrix.
-Application of eigenvalues and vectors to solve the system of homogeneous linear differential equation.
+Application of eigenvalues and vectors to solve the system of a homogeneous linear differential equation.

 Unit 6: Vectors

-Vector algebra, product of vectors, vector differentiation, vector differential operator, gradient, directional derivatives, divergence, curl, line integral, double integral, green’s theorem.
+Vector algebra, a product of vectors, vector differentiation, vector differential operator, gradient, directional derivatives, divergence, curl, line integral, double integral, Green's theorem.